testsigma

 Wrap-up time!

 So, if you look into System testing, it is a complex and time-consuming process.
 But it is also essential to ensure the quality of the software.
-By investing in system testing, businesses can avoid costly defects and ensure that their software meets the needs of their users.
+By investing in this testing, businesses can avoid costly defects and ensure that their software meets the needs of their users.

 Happy Testing!